jboss-developer/jboss-eap-quickstarts/deltaspike-beanmanagerprovider/README.md

 ======================================================
 Author: Rafael Benevides
 Level: Intermediate
-Technologies: CDI, Apache Deltaspike, JPA, JSF
+Technologies: CDI, DeltaSpike, JPA, JSF
 Summary: The `deltaspike-beanmanagerprovider` quickstart demonstrates the use of DeltaSpike's BeanManagerProvider to access CDI in a EntityListener.
 Prerequisites:
 Target Product: WFK